SportsBooks Limited

-SportsBooks Limited is a small, independent publishing house based in York in the United Kingdom and specializing in books on sport.
+SportsBooks Limited is a small, independent publishing house based in York in the United Kingdom and specialising in books on sport.

 Origins

 SportsBooks was established in 1995 by Randall Northam, the former sports editor of United Newspapers and athletics correspondent of the Daily Express, primarily to publish the International Track and Field Annual for the Association of Track and Field Statisticians.

 In 2000, SportsBooks started publishing other books.
 SportsBooks has become known for publishing books outside the mainstream.
 Jon Culley, of The Independent, said they were part of "an alternative school of sports literature", while Frank Keating in The Guardian, said they were "ever-diligent" and "off-beat".

 Authors

 Authors published by SportsBooks Limited include: